7 Wellness Experiences in Argyll & the Isles

 1. Experience wild swimming

 If you’re unsure about wild swimming safety rules, it’s best to join a qualified wild swimming coach and push your boundaries in a safe environment.
-Argyll is home to multiple wild swimming coaches, such as Dan the Merman and Bekah Wild Swimming, who offer wild swimming classes and groups.
-If you’re an experienced wild swimmer, you might want to join Wild Hebridean Swimming on their Swim Retreats to the spectacular Hebridean islands of Mull and Iona.
+Argyll is home to multiple wild swimming coaches, such as Inchbagger Island Swims, who offer guided wild swims around Loch Lomond.
+If you’re looking for a retreat that takes you away from the everyday and immerses you in the waters of the spectacular Inner Hebrides, you might want to join Wild Hebridean Swimming on the Isle of Mull.
+Local expert and qualified open-water coach Emma carefully curates multiple-day itineraries that welcome divers and swimmers alike, providing them with a unique opportunity to experience island life from the water and through the local community.

 So, head to one of Argyll’s phenomenal lochs, set in the shadows of ancient mountains and castles, and try one of the most Scottish wellness experiences.